 The common channels contain data interesting to all subscribers, thus having a broadcast nature.
-These are point to multi-point channels.
+These channels are the main source of information gathered by the ICDS.
+They are point to multi-point channels.

-- SCH: When the MS is looking for a cell to connect, this synchronisation channel is used. - FCCH: Used by MSs to fine tune to the frequency of a certain base station and helps to find the start of a 51-Multiframe. - BCCH: This channel is used to transmit information about the network and the base station itself through different system information messages.
+- SCH: When the MS is looking for a cell to connect, this synchronisation channel is used. - FCCH: It is used by MSs to fine tune to the frequency of a certain base station and helps to find the start of a 51-Multiframe. - BCCH: This channel is used to transmit information about the network and the base station itself through different System Information Messages.
 These contain the network name and cell identification as well as neighbourhood information on cells in the area and much more.
-This channel will be the main source of information for this project since it allows harvesting information without actively participating in the network and will thus be discussed in further detail in Chapter 3.2.1. - PCH: If a subscriber is not assigned a dedicated channel yet, i.e. he/she is not active, they are notified on this channel if there is an incoming call or text.
-The subscribers are identified by their TMSI which has been previously assigned upon entering the network so the IMSI does not have to be broadcasted.
-This channel will be used as an additional source of information for the IMSI Catcher Detection System (ICDS). - RACH: A subscriber that has been notified over the PCH can contact the network and request a SDCCH.
+This channel will be the main source of information for this project, since it allows harvesting information without actively participating in the network and will thus be discussed in further detail in Chapter 3.2.1. - PCH: If a subscriber is not assigned a dedicated channel yet, i.e. he/she is not active, they are notified on this channel if there is an incoming call or text.
+The subscribers are identified by their TMSI which has been previously assigned upon entering the network.
+This channel will be used as an additional source of information for the ICDS.

+- RACH: A subscriber that has been notified over the PCH can contact the network and request a SDCCH.
 Since this is a channel used by all connected and idle MSs, access has to be regulated.
-As the name implies access is random thus it can happen that two or more MS try to send at the same time.
-Slotted Aloha is used to handle access meaning there are fixed timeslots on which MSs can send data.
-If collisions occur the data is discarded and each MS has to wait a random time interval before sending again. - AGCH: This is the channel used to respond to a MS if a request has been made on the RACH.
+As the name implies, access is random thus it can happen that two or more MS try to send at the same time.
+Slotted Aloha is used to handle access. - AGCH: This is the channel used to respond to a MS if a request has been made on the RACH.
 The acknowledgement message also contains information on which SDCCH to use.